Prince Albert of Saxe-Coburg and Gotha: Family and public life (1852–1859)

 In 1852, John Camden Neild, an eccentric miser, left Victoria an unexpected legacy, which Albert used to obtain the freehold of Balmoral.
 As usual, he embarked on an extensive programme of improvements.
 The same year, he was appointed to several of the offices left vacant by the death of the Duke of Wellington, including the mastership of Trinity House and the colonelcy of the Grenadier Guards.
-With Wellington's passing, Albert was able to propose and campaign for modernisation of the army, which was long overdue.
-Thinking that the military was unready for war, and that Christian rule was preferable to Islamic rule, Albert counselled a diplomatic solution to conflict between the Russian and Ottoman empires.
+With Wellington's death, Albert was able to propose and campaign for modernisation of the army, which was long overdue.
+Thinking that the military was unready for war and that Christian rule was preferable to Islamic rule, Albert counselled a diplomatic solution to conflict between the Russian and Ottoman empires.
 Palmerston was more bellicose, and favoured a policy that would prevent further Russian expansion.
 Palmerston was manoeuvred out of the cabinet in December 1853, but at about the same time a Russian fleet attacked the Ottoman fleet at anchor at Sinop.
 The London press depicted the attack as a criminal massacre, and Palmerston's popularity surged as Albert's fell.
-Within two weeks, Palmerston was re-appointed as a minister.
+Within two weeks, Palmerston was re-appointed a minister.
 As public outrage at the Russian action continued, false rumours circulated that Albert had been arrested for treason and was being held prisoner in the Tower of London.

 By March 1854, Britain and Russia were embroiled in the Crimean War.
 Albert devised a master plan for winning the war by laying siege to Sevastopol while starving Russia economically, which became the Allied strategy after the Tsar decided to fight a purely defensive war.
 Early British optimism soon faded as the press reported that British troops were ill-equipped and mismanaged by aged generals using out-of-date tactics and strategy.
 The conflict dragged on as the Russians were as poorly prepared as their opponents.
-The Prime Minister, Lord Aberdeen, resigned and Palmerston succeeded him.
-A negotiated settlement eventually put an end to the war with the Treaty of Paris.
-During the war, Albert arranged the marriage of his fourteen-year-old daughter, Victoria, to Prince Frederick William of Prussia, though Albert delayed the marriage until Victoria was seventeen.
+The Prime Minister, Lord Aberdeen, resigned, and Palmerston succeeded him.
+A negotiated settlement eventually put an end to the war by the March 1856 Treaty of Paris.
+During the war, Albert arranged the marriage of his fourteen-year-old daughter, Victoria, to Prince Frederick William of Prussia, but Albert delayed the marriage until Victoria was seventeen.
 Albert hoped that his daughter and son-in-law would be a liberalising influence in the enlarging but very conservative Prussian state.